More about Maruti Suzuki India Limited

 | operatingMargins | 0.084060 |

-Maruti Suzuki India Limited's current ratio is 1.068, signaling that the company has sufficient cash reserves and current assets to cover its short-term debt obligations.
-This suggests financial stability, as Maruti Suzuki India Limited should not face any issues meeting its short-term liabilities with available resources.
+MARUTI's current ratio is 1.068, signaling that the company has sufficient cash reserves and current assets to cover its short-term debt obligations.
+This suggests financial stability, as MARUTI should not face any issues meeting its short-term liabilities with available resources.

-MARUTI's Forward PE is in a favorable range, suggesting the stock is reasonably priced relative to its earnings.
-This indicates the stock is not overpriced, providing room for potential growth and making it an attractive option for investors looking for solid value and future upside.
+MARUTI's Forward PE is in a strong range, indicating that its stock price compares well with its earnings.
+The stock is not considered overpriced, leaving ample room for growth and making it a promising option for investors looking for value and future returns.

 Price projections: